 I got to hear the girl in Associated Press photographer Nick Ut’s Pulitzer Prize winning photograph at a speaking engagement.
-Kim Phúc whose name I never knew when I saw those photos as a teen, but whose life touched so many, came to speak at my daughter’s high school, Père-René-de-Galinée in Cambridge, Ontario about her journey.
+Kim Phúc whose name I never knew when I saw those photos as a teen, but whose life touched so many, came to speak at my daughter’s high school, Père-René-de-Galinée in Cambridge, Ontario, Canada.

 Phan Thi Kim Phúc stood on stage, at the front of the audience, near a projection screen and spoke to an intimate group of high schoolers and parents who came to hear her story of survival, tragedy, strength and perseverance.
 After hearing her saga and story, I was so impressed by her courage and determination.
 She talked of her struggle, her physical and emotional pain and that of forgiveness.

 She spoke of how she was told that her burns were so severe that she probably would not survive; third degree burns covered half of her body.
 After a 14-month hospital stay and 17 surgical procedures including skin grafts, she was able to return home.
 It was only after treatment at a renown special clinic in Ludwigshafen, Germany, in 1982, that Kim was able to properly move again.

 She tells us that the other children in the photo running with her are her brothers and cousins.
 Phan Thanh Tam her younger brother, lost an eye.
 Phan Thanh Phúc, her youngest brother and Kim’s cousins Ho Van Bon, and Ho Thi Ting.
 Behind them are soldiers of the Vietnam Army 25th Division.